aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 do this without duplicating logic within the compiler, we'd define code-generation functions for each of those, to be invoked by both the new `visit_Assert` and by the code generator's `visit_If`, `visit_Raise`, and so on.
-That would not be onerous, but if we're going to have a desugaring pass at all, this is a good use for it: it's easier and clearer.
+That's not onerous, but if we're desugaring at all, this is a good use for it: it's easier and clearer.

 Lambda expressions and function definitions get rewritten in terms of a new AST node type we'll define, called `Function`: